Skip to content

 >90 minutes

-Of the Skin condition results from the current situation of the organism (endogenous = coming from within) and the external (exogenous) variable factors.
-We usually differentiate between the so-called T-zone (forehead and nose) and the cheek area.
-The characteristics can vary in severity and vary depending on factors such as climate or hormone status.
+The Skin condition It results from the current state of the organism (endogenous = coming from within) and external (exogenous) variables.
+We generally distinguish between the so-called T-zone (forehead and nose) and the cheek area.
+These characteristics can vary in intensity and depend on factors such as climate or hormonal status.

-Of course, the quantity and quality of sebum production and the disposition of each individual also play a significant role.
-The condition of the skin is a snapshot that can return to normal or intensify after the factors have changed.
+Of course, the quantity and quality of sebum production and the individual's predisposition also play a significant role.
+The condition of the skin is a snapshot that can return to normal or worsen once the factors change.

 Skin condition